Oscarpoco/to-do-list-app/README.md

 ## Backend API

-The backend server operates on port 5000 and provides the following endpoints:
+The backend server operates on port 5000 and need to be ran:

 ```bash
 cd src/SQLjs